Chapter 5: Handling Problems

 "I need production database access to debug the issue [WHAT].

-I've been blocked for 2 days [HOW LONG].
+I have been blocked for 2 days [HOW LONG].

 Customers are experiencing errors [IMPACT].